Print

 • optional: up to 1/2 teaspoon crushed red pepper flakes

-• 8 ounces castelvetrano olives, drained & torn in half or roughly chopped
+• 8 ounces castelvetrano olives, drained and torn in half or roughly chopped

 • for serving, as desired: crostini, toasted bread, or crackers of choice